Jean-MarcHarvengt/MCUME/README.md

 </p>

 # News
+Mars 2025: Finally some updates!
+Add pico2 support for hyperpetpico HDMI and PICO2ZX (Bobricus)
+- HDMI now supported next to TFT (pico2 only)
+- USB HOST support
+- Port of new emulators: pcengine, sega master system, sega genesis (exp), gameboy, msx, pc8086, Atari 260ST(exp)
+- (thanks for original authors of these, I only did the port)
+- Remarks

 Mai 2023: add multi display support to T-COMPUTER and PICOZX platforms
 - You can now configure at boot the display to use for each emulator (Teensy41 or PICO)
 - No need for different binaries depending on the display (VGA,ILI and ST displays are all suported)